-b) Reporting and Action Plan (Annex 8.3)
+b) Reporting and Action Plan

 As indicated above, the policy dialogues were intended to be one key element in a broader policy making process.
 For this reason, it was essential that each national organiser followed the dialogue by preparing a report with the dialogue minutes (under Chatham House Rules) as well as an action plan outlining tangible and feasible next steps to address the identified problem.
-For each step, dialogue participants were assigned roles and suggested timelines were proposed (see Annex 8.3).
+For each step, dialogue participants were assigned roles and suggested timelines were proposed.
 Participants were also asked to demonstrate the potential EU added value of their actions to prevent and/or manage chronic diseases.